- Bats Right, Throws Right

 Later career and life

 Boudreau transitioned to the broadcast booth for the Chicago Cubs in 1958 and remained a Cubs broadcaster through the late 1980s, except for 1960, when he managed the team.
-He was inducted into the Hall of Fame in 1970, the same year his #5 was retired by the Indians.
-It was his 10th year on the ballot.
+He was inducted into the Hall of Fame in 1970 in his 10th year on the ballot, the same year his #5 was retired by the Indians.
+In 1954, he was one of the first men to be inducted into the Cleveland Indians Hall of Fame.

 - 8-time AL All-Star (1940-1945, 1947 & 1948)